tiepcreator/statichunt/content/theme/hugo-geeky.md

   - Portfolio
 date: 2021-08-29T16:16:35.000Z
 description: >-
-  Geeky is a Personal Hugo blog theme focused on high speed.
-Geeky is fully responsive, Superfast, and powered by Bootstrap v5.
+  Get Geeked out by Geeky, a personal Hugo blog theme that is fully responsive and super-fast.
+This theme is ideal for representing any technology-related articles, blog posts, and portfolio.
+The sleek color combination, fonts, and orientation of this theme will give you a techy feel.
+You will enjoy making posts in categories such as AI, Drone, Github, Programming, and many others.

 stale: false
 disabled: false
 disabled_reason: null